 The bulk of nearly 2 million tourists arrive via cruise ships which, while the volume is great for supporting excursions, does not impact the economy and those who fly into the island and spend their entire vacation here.
 If you are looking to explore some of the Caribbean, the island’s excellent infrastructure offers several options to explore the neighboring islands of Anguilla, St. Barth’s, and Saba!
 We visited two of the three!
 Check out our posts on Anguilla and Saba for why you should visit too!

 Les Temps des Cerises

 We’ve stayed in A LOT of places, and I mean a lot, but nothing compares to Les Temps des Cerises (or LTC for short).
 Looking to avoid one of the characterless mega resorts that dominate the island we searched up and down the coasts for a small, boutique, and family owned option.
-The minute we found this all in one hotel we simply had to stay there.
+The minute we found this all in one hotel we had to stay there.
 Honestly, it would be inconceivable to travel to St. Martin and not stay in Grand Case and not stay at LTC.
-As you’ll you read and see this place can’t be beat.
-If you’re traveling to St. Martin do yourself a favor and click on the link to the hotel and book your stay now.
-Don’t waste any more time searching.
-Unless of course you prefer characterless mega resorts and lounging around a pool with lots and lots of people.
+As you’ll you read and see this place can’t be beaten.
+If you’re traveling to St. Martin, do yourself a favor and click on the link to the hotel and book your stay now.
+Waste no more time searching.
+Unless you prefer characterless mega resorts and lounging around a pool with lots and lots of people.

 We fell in love with this family-run beach-side boutique hotel for two reasons.
 First, the beautiful design and decor of the hotel.
 From the lobby to the restaurant and the room, everything exceeded our expectations for that beachfront property in the Caribbean we were looking for, with impeccable attention to detail.